IRS, stuck in backlog of tax returns, scraps plan to close major processing facility

-Close to 90 percent to filers submit their tax returns online, a number the agency is trying to boost to improve efficiency and accuracy.
-But that still leaves tens of millions of paper returns for the IRS to process at centers like Austin, and the agency has fallen far behind.
-It has a backlog of 24 million tax returns, with some refunds held up for 10 months or more.
+Nearly 90 percent of tax filers submit their returns online, a number the agency is trying to boost to improve efficiency and accuracy.
+But that still leaves tens of millions of paper returns for the IRS to process at centers like Austin.
+And the agency has fallen behind: has a backlog of 24 million tax returns, with some refunds held up for 10 months or more.

-The consequences for some have been devastating: Millions of taxpayers rely on IRS refunds for basic living expenses; 8 in 10 received refunds in 2021, according to IRS data.
-Delays in disbursing that money can have an enduring impact on households that are strapped for cash or taxpayers who build their refunds into their financial plans.
+Eight in 10 filers received refunds in 2021, IRS data show, and a delayed refund can have profound consequences: Millions of taxpayers rely on that money for basic living expenses, and delays can have an enduring impact on households that are strapped for cash or taxpayers who build their refunds into their financial plans.

 Critics of the IRS’s plans to wind down the Austin facility by 2024 — including the agency’s inspector general, the National Taxpayer Advocate Service and congressional Democrats — cautioned that slowing the agency’s operations could create significant financial hardship for millions of families.

-It could have also slowed down the remaining two remaining processing centers in Utah and Missouri, the warned.
-The agency already shuttered another facility in Fresno in September.
+It could also lead to slowdowns at the two remaining processing centers in Utah and Missouri, they warned.
+The agency had already shuttered another facility in Fresno, Calif., in September.

 “To ensure there is sufficient capacity to best serve the nation’s taxpayers the IRS now believes having three [submission processing] sites is the best approach.
 As a result, the IRS decided to cancel the Austin consolidation when it completed its annual review in January of 2022,” the agency wrote in a memo to Congress, obtained by The Washington Post.

 “While the decision to keep Austin open is based solely on the results of the revalidation analysis, it also aligns with feedback received during a recent audit conducted by the Treasury Inspector General Tax Administration as well as concerns expressed by the Taxpayer Advocates Office and the National Treasury Employees Union.”

-Tax processing centers are massive buildings where civil servants open mail, manually log taxpayers’ data off handwritten returns, manage correspondence and handle more essential steps.
+Tax processing centers are massive buildings where civil servants open mail, manually log taxpayers’ data from handwritten returns, manage correspondence and handle more essential steps.
 But staffing and resources at those facilities have dwindled over time along with the IRS’s budget.

 The agency’s annual funding from Congress has fallen 20 percent adjusted for inflation since 2010, according to the Congressional Budget Office, and it’s lost more than 22 percent of its workforce.
 Nearly 17,000 of its 78,000 employees are retirement eligible, and it projects 5,590 of them will retire in 2022.